lobes/lazytask/docs/Config.md

 ## Custom pull request URLs

 Some git provider setups (e.g. on-premises GitLab) can have distinct URLs for git-related calls and the web interface/API itself.
-To work with those, Lazygit needs to know where it needs to create the pull request.
+To work with those, lazytask needs to know where it needs to create the pull request.
 You can do so on your `config.yml` file using the following syntax:

 ```yaml
 services: